spanners/dissertation/dissertation/diss.markdown

 earlier) that highlighted concerns that participants under study had, and the paper detailed ways to mitigate these concerns so as to make the participant feel that are informed and safe @Yates2012a.

-# Pilot Study

-Using per-participant questionnaire (See \ref{questionnaire1}), I captured video & audio data of participants while the completed the task of extending a mario game to make mario fly

-## Method

-### Observations

-Using Thematic analysis [@Braun2006Thematic] to code the data

-### Modification to experimental methodology

-More objective!

-## Method

-A 2×2×2 study, that is 2 Languages (Elm and JavaScript), 2 Region difficulties (Hard and Simple) and 2 Region relevances (Relevant and Not relevant) will be done to determine if the number of mouse

-## Hypotheses

-1H.

 # Literature Survey